pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   </dd>
 </dl>

-There is no restriction on the number of times a named interface can occur in the *Interfaces* array, although it only makes sense if one entry triggers a reboot.
+There is no restriction on the number of times an interface can occur in the *Interfaces* array so long as each watchdog has a unique name (although it only makes sense if one watchdog triggers a reboot).
 My ship has two NMEA busses bridged to a single interface and careful setting of *threshold* on two *Interface* configurations allows me to monitor the presence/absence of both data streams.